vfremaux/moodle-availability_othermodulecompletion/README.md

-# moodle-availability_days
+# moodle-availability_othermodulecompletion
-Allows activating activities or sections at a delayed day offset from course aperture
+Allows activating activities or sections upon completion of an activity module in another course.

+Note that backup/restore in another moodle WILL NOT be able to remap the pointed course_module by itself.